-The Oregon Truffle Festival is evolving and changing: In 2018, we will begin operating as a 501(c)3 nonprofit organization!
+The Oregon Truffle Festival is evolving and changing: In 2018, we began operating as a 501(c)3 nonprofit organization!

 - Promote a wider appreciation of the various culinary uses for truffles through cooking classes and collaboration with chefs and culinary students to position Oregon black and white truffles as equals to the finest truffles in the world, while promoting a vibrant seasonal food culture.